rooteco/tweetscape/README.md

 $ cp tweetscape-env/.env* tweetscape/
 ```

-10. [Install the `flyctl` CLI](https://fly.io/docs/getting-started/installing-flyctl), login to the CLI, and setup port forwarding so you can access the PostgreSQL database from your machine:
+10. [Install the `flyctl` CLI](https://fly.io/docs/getting-started/installing-flyctl), login to the CLI, and setup port forwarding so you can access the PostgreSQL database and Redis instance from your machine:

 ```
-$ fly proxy 5432 -a tweetscape-pg
+$ fly proxy 5432 -a tweetscape-pgbouncer
+$ fly proxy 6379 -a tweetscape-redis
 ```

 11. (Optional) Install [Beekeeper Studio](https://www.beekeeperstudio.io/get) to be able to visually manipulate the PostgreSQL data.